Term Sort descending Definition Link

 These are spare parts programmed as an initial stockage related to the acquisition of a major item or system.
 CSPs are normally shipped in advance of the release of the major item or system.

-Congressional Budget Justification for Foreign Operations
+Congressional Budget Justification for State, Foreign Operations, and Related Programs

 Consignee